-2) Aerosol laser mass spectrometry (Leader: Dr. Johannes Passig)
+Topic VII: Aerosol- & laser-mass spectrometry (Leader: Dr. Johannes Passig)

 Which is the chemical compositions of single particles in the ambient air?
 This question is addressed by our second thematic group with the help of our aerosol time of flight mass spectrometer (ATOF).
 The organic composition of the particle’s shell as well as the chemical composition of the core of one single particle can be measured by this system!

 Topic VII: Ultrahigh resolution mass spectrometry (Leader: Dr. Christopher Rüger)

 High resolution mass spectrometry enables the assignment of individual sum formulae in complex mixtures because of its capability to determine the mass-to-charge ratio with high accuracy and its high mass resolution.
 In Rostock, we work on the further development of ionisation and fragmentation techniques as well as method development in the fields of Petroleomics and aerosol research.

 Topic IX: aeroHEALTH & Data analysis (Leader: Dr. Hendryk Czech)